owlet42/kubeflow-docs/docs/user-guide/federated-model-training.rst

 Federated Learning with FATE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You have two options for running FATE training tasks: either by submitting them using the "fate-job" command or by utilizing the "fateclient" with FATE pipeline.
-Both approaches offer convenient ways to execute and manage your FATE training tasks seamlessly.
+There are two options for running FATE training tasks: either by submitting them using the "fate-job" command or by using the "fateclient" with FATE pipeline.
+Both approaches provide convenient ways to execute and manage your FATE training tasks.

 +++++++++++++
 fate-job
 +++++++++++++

+To start a FATE training task, you can execute the following commands.
+The specifics of the task, such as the pipeline and modules configuration, can be customized within the "pipeline" and "modulesConf" sections of the "fate_v1alpha1_fatejob.yaml" file.

 .. code-block:: shell

   kubectl apply -f https://raw.githubusercontent.com/kubeflow/fate-operator/master/config/samples/app_v1beta1_fatejob.yaml

-To initiate a FATE training task, you can employ the provided commands.
-The specifics of the task, such as the pipeline and modules configuration, can be customized within the "pipeline" and "modulesConf" sections of the "fate_v1alpha1_fatejob.yaml" file.

 +++++++++++++
 fateclient
 +++++++++++++

-In typical scenarios, leveraging the fateclient provides a more user-friendly approach to define and submit FATE tasks.
-This streamlined process offers convenience and ease-of-use when configuring and initiating FATE jobs.
+During the model experimentation phase, leveraging the fateclient offers a user-friendly approach to define and submit FATE tasks.
+This streamlined process provides convenience and ease-of-use when configuring and starting FATE jobs.

+To obtain the Jupyter Notebook URL, you can use the following command which is already installed fateclient.

 .. code-block:: shell